 I fear for this generation whose future is being sold for a mess of pottage.
 Fully 60% of students accept some kind of loan for college, without ever considering the consequences.
 Most of them are mere teenagers when the university’s suave, educated, comforting grown-ups tell them to sign their lives away on the dotted line because “that’s the way everybody does it.”
 After all, it’s financial aid.
 The government is helping you get ahead.
 Aren’t you lucky.

-I’m not suggesting that these loans should be forgiven.
-I don’t really have a solution for the 40 million Americans who are already hopelessly strapped with debts they knowingly contracted.
-I certainly don’t think free college is the answer.
-But something has to be done.
-Banks would not be awarding these astronomical, uncollateralized loans to unproven debtors if the government weren’t guaranteeing the loans by making them undischargeable through bankruptcy, and college tuitions wouldn’t be rising beyond the ability to pay if these loans weren’t creating artificial demand.
+I’m not suggesting that these loans should be forgiven, and I certainly don’t think free college is the answer.
+But I do have a solution for the 40 million Americans who are already hopelessly strapped with debts they knowingly contracted: restore their Constitutional right to bankruptcy.
+Banks would not award these astronomical, uncollateralized loans to unproven debtors if the government weren’t guaranteeing the loans by making them undischargeable through bankruptcy, and college tuitions wouldn’t be rising beyond the ability to pay if these loans weren’t creating artificial demand.